Documentation

 Bus connection

-Both hardware tiers are built around direct attachment to the target bus for monitoring, emulation, or related workflows.
+Both hardware tiers are built around direct attachment to the target bus for capture, emulation, or related workflows.

 USB